baijuka/MS2-Project/README.md

 ### Testing User Stories from User Experience (UX) Section

 -   First Time Visitor Goals
-    ..* The Home page greets every user with a warm and attractive carousal with images from different parts of Europe.
+    -  The Home page greets every user with a warm and attractive carousal with images from different parts of Europe.
-    ..* The Navigation Bar at the top right clearly added with menu items to navigate to different sections and pages.
+    -  The Navigation Bar at the top right clearly added with menu items to navigate to different sections and pages.
-    ..* The Logo on the top left corner mentions the name of the business .
+    -  The Logo on the top left corner mentions the name of the business .
-    ..* Country Data and Map section displays the information the selected country in the combo box.
+    -  Country Data and Map section displays the information about the selected country in the combo box.
-    ..* About section at the bottom of the home page describes about the nature and purpose of the site.
+    -  About section at the bottom of the home page describes about the nature and purpose of the site.
-    ..* Connect section in the footer embedded with businesse's social media link icons.
+    -  Connect section in the footer embedded with businesse's social media link icons.
-    ..* About Game section in the Quiz page explains about how to play the game and its outcome.
+    -  About the Game section in the Quiz page explains about how to play the game and its rules.
-    ..* Contact page has the feature to send messages to the business.
+    -  Contact page has the feature to send messages to the business.
 This section is provided with Name field, Email field, Message field and Send button.
-    ..* The site has implemented various media queries to work on numerous devices including mobile phones, tablets and desktops.
+    -  The site has implemented various media queries to work on numerous devices including mobile phones, tablets and desktops.

 -   Returning Visitor Goals

-        ..* More questions, attractions and opportunities in various countries and travel information to be implemented in the next version of the site.
+        -  More questions, attractions and opportunities in various countries and travel information to be implemented in the next version of the site.

 -   Frequent User Goals

-        ..* To be implemented in the next version of the site.
+        -  To be implemented in the next version of the site.

 ### Known Bugs

-- On some mobiles a tiny white gap can be seen on the right at the country data section in the home page.
+- On some mobiles a tiny white gap can be seen on the right side of some sections in the home and quiz page.
-- On some tablets quiz game pad strethes horizontally.
+- On some tablets quiz game pad stretches horizontally.

 ## Deployment